astral-sh/uv/README.md

 Like `pip-compile`, Puffin generates a platform-specific `requirements.txt` file (unlike, e.g., `poetry` and `pdm`, which generate platform-agnostic `poetry.lock` and `pdm.lock` files).
 As such, Puffin's `requirements.txt` files may not be portable across platforms and Python versions.

+## Roadmap

+Puffin is an extremely fast Python package resolver and installer, designed as a drop-in replacement for `pip`, `pip-tools` (`pip-compile` and `pip-sync`), and `virtualenv`.

+Puffin represents an intermediary goal in our pursuit of a ["Cargo for Python"](https://blog.rust-lang.org/2016/05/05/cargo-pillars.html#pillars-of-cargo): a comprehensive project and package manager that is extremely fast, reliable, and easy to use.

+Think: a single binary that bootstraps your Python installation and gives you everything you need to be productive with Python, bundling not only `pip`, `pip-tools`, and `virtualenv`, but also `pipx`, `tox`, `poetry`, `pyenv`, `ruff`, and more.

+Our goal is to evolve Puffin into such a tool.

+In the meantime, though, the narrower `pip-tools` scope allows us to solve the low-level problems involved in building such a tool (like package installation) while shipping something immediately useful with minimal barrier to adoption.

 ## Advanced Usage